kolkhis/prolug-coursework/automation-engineering/unit5/dp.md

 <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_filters.html#providing-default-values>
 and think you have a good handle on what is happening.

 1. What is the variable name being called?

+    - In the image, the variable is being called `testansible`.

 2. What is the default value if that variable does not exist or is not populated?

+    - The default value for `testansible` is `svc_ansible`.

 3. What is the reason this might be nice in your executions if you want them always to complete?

+    - Trying to access an unset or null value variable will cause the task to fail, so setting a default value will stop that from happening.

 4. Is there a danger to always setting default values?

+    - Yeah, in instances where we **need** a specific variable to be tailored to the environment, where a default value is not going to be valid, would be dangerous.
+      For instance, if we had to use credentials to authenticate with, say, a database.
+We wouldn't want to store the password in plaintext as a default value.

 5. Or another way to ask that, is there a tradeoff between always finishing and sometimes having incorrectly set values?

+    - If there's a mission critical operation that is required to complete successfully with specific values, we would not want an incorrectly set variable from using a default where we shouldn't.

 6. Where will you use these in your automations?

+    - For values that aren't required to be ultra-specific, defaults can be really useful.
+Like if we have a playbook that sets up a Samba share, we could set a default location for where to mount it, or if it's a Samba server, a default location to share it from (like `/srv/samba/sharename`).